Direct answer

 Common mistakes that make PMI-ACP feel harder

-- Taking many mocks without improving the review method
+- Taking too many mocks without analysis

-- Ignoring pacing data and focusing only on overall score
+- Ignoring pacing and endurance issues

 Readiness signals (if/then rules)